mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 be copied across region.
 AWS marketplace can find AMIs for sale.

 To create AMI first start EC2 instance in desired config and install desired software.
 Stop the instance and build AMI by choosing `create image`.
+When copying AMI across region, it first creates a snapshot, then the AMI and lastly user manually starts the EC2 instance.

 ## Application Scalability